Rosa Nouchette Carey: Writings

 Nellie's Memories appears to have sold over 50,000 copies.
-Most of her 33 three-decker novels told pious, domestic stories, thought of as wholesome fiction for girls in the last third of the 19th century.
+Most of her 33 three-decker novels told pious, domestic stories, thought of as wholesome fiction in the last third of the 19th century.
 Often sentimental, they reflect the values of the period, "treating housekeeping and woman's caring role as real work."
 However, her 1869 novel Wee Wifie features vitriol-throwing, opium addiction, and hereditary insanity.
 Also notable are Carey's sympathetic portrayals of women suffering from mental illness.
 Several novels suggest mental health can be ensured by "control of the will", as advocated by the psychiatrist Henry Maudsley.
-One of her books, Heriot's Choice (1879), was serialised in Charlotte M. Yonge's magazine The Monthly Packet and another, Mistress of Brae Farm (1896) in Argosy.
-She was a less intellectual, religious and humorous writer than Yonge, but placed her characters shrewdly in the populous urban, book-buying middle class.
+One of her books, Heriot's Choice (1879), was serialised in Charlotte M. Yonge's magazine The Monthly Packet and another, Mistress of Brae Farm (1896), in Argosy.
+She was a less intellectual and humorous writer than Yonge, but placed her characters shrewdly in the populous urban, book-buying middle class.

+Of one of her last novels, the Royal Cornwall Gazette wrote in 1908 "In spite of the fact, or because of it, that the plot of Rosa Carey's new book, The Sunny Side of the Hill, is purely domestic, it lacks none of the attraction that distinguishes her numerous efforts.
+The narrative, full of intimate touches of domestic life, is so well woven, and told in such an easy and natural style, that it inspires great interest, and contains hardly one uninteresting page. ...
+Miss Carey's work is always artistic, and "The Sunny Side of the Hill” is no exception.
+Her people live and move and seem so much alive that the reader is carried from one situation to another in the easiest and most natural style".

 Carey was on the staff of the Girl's Own Paper, for which she wrote eight serials.
 She also wrote a laudatory biographical collection of Twelve Notable Good Women of the XIXth Century (1899), including Queen Victoria and the Quaker philanthropist and reformer Elizabeth Fry.

 The London publisher Macmillan had 18 novels by Carey on their Three-and-Sixpenny Library list in 1902.
 Some of her books were reprinted by the Religious Tract Society in the 1920s.

 There have been doubts about whether Carey was the author of four thrillers published under the pseudonym Le Voleur in the 1890s.